martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

 ![](AE_IMAGES/new_comp.png)

-or Drag Drap and Imported Assest to the New Composition at the bottom of the Project Panel
+or Drag Drop from folder or desktop to import asset to the New Composition at the bottom of the Project Panel

 ![](AE_IMAGES/drag_new_cop.jpg)